-Given our deep concerns, we call for the introduction of the functional assessments and their use to determine access and budgets to be immediately halted.
+Given our deep concerns, we call for the introduction of the mandatory assessments and their use to determine access and budgets to be immediately halted.

-The current pilot on the proposed assessment process needs to be properly evaluated by an independent body and its outcomes robustly measured and understood before these proposals can be considered with a level of authority.
+The current pilot on the proposed assessment process needs to be thoroughly evaluated by an independent body and its outcomes robustly measured and understood before these proposals can be considered.